 Guidelines for the welfare and use of animals in cancer research

-Animal experiments remain essential to understand the fundamental mechanisms underpinning malignancy and to discover improved methods to prevent, diagnose and treat cancer.
-Excellent standards of animal care are fully consistent with the conduct of high quality cancer research.
-Here we provide updated guidelines on the welfare and use of animals in cancer research.
-All experiments should incorporate the 3Rs: replacement, reduction and refinement.
-Focusing on animal welfare, we present recommendations on all aspects of cancer research, including: study design, statistics and pilot studies; choice of tumour models (e.g., genetically engineered, orthotopic and metastatic); therapy (including drugs and radiation); imaging (covering techniques, anaesthesia and restraint); humane endpoints (including tumour burden and site); and publication of best practice.
+Focusing on animal welfare, the paper presents recommendations on all aspects of cancer research, including: study design, statistics and pilot studies; choice of tumour models (e.g. genetically engineered, orthotopic and metastatic); therapy (including drugs and radiation); imaging (covering techniques, anaesthesia and restraint); humane endpoints (including tumour burden and site; and publication of best practice.